KumarRobotics/imu_vn_100/README.md

 ![Picture of IMU](http://www.vectornav.com/images/default-source/products/vn-100-rugged.png?sfvrsn=2)

 The `imu_vn_100` package is a linux ROS driver for VN-100 Rugged IMU of [VECTORNAV](http://www.vectornav.com/).
-The package is developed based on the offical [SDK v0.3.2](http://www.vectornav.com/support/downloads) for Linux.
+The package is developed based on the official [SDK v0.3.2](http://www.vectornav.com/support/downloads) for Linux.
 The user manual for the device can be found [here](http://www.vectornav.com/docs/default-source/documentation/vn-100-documentation/UM001.pdf?sfvrsn=10).

 The package is tested on Ubuntu 14.04 with ROS indigo.

-Note that the offical SDK is modified within this package due to some bugs or unsupported features.
+Note that the official SDK is modified within this package due to some bugs or unsupported features.
 Please carefully update the SDK, since the new SDK may not work with the provided software.

 ## License
-* The license for the offical SDK is the MIT license which is included in the `include/imu_vn_100/vncpplib`
+* The license for the official SDK is the MIT license which is included in the `include/imu_vn_100/vncpplib`
 * The license for the other codes is Apache 2.0 whenever not specified.

-## Compling
+## Compiling
 This is a Catkin package.
 Make sure the package is on `ROS_PACKAGE_PATH` after cloning the package to your workspace.
-And the normal procedure for compling a catkin package will work.
+And the normal procedure for compiling a catkin package will work.

 ```
 cd your_work_space